Digitized Collections & Sites

 Mary V. Clymer diaries

 Clymer left her notebooks at the Hospital of the University of Pennsylvania (HUP) Nurse’s residence when she graduated in 1889.
 The first volume contains Clymer’s lecture notes taken in class, the second contains much the same material, recopied.
 Comparing corresponding pages of the two volumes reveals how her course work was structured.
 The notes document also the variety of experiences which were part of her educational program including rotations in the hospital wards where she performed assigned duties under supervision of nursing faculty and nursing staff employed by the hospital.
-The diaries are featured on Who Was the Woman in White? and found on Penn in Hand.
+The diaries are featured on Who Was the Woman in White? and through Penn Libraries.

 Lankenau Hospital School of Nursing